einGlasRotwein/R-eindeer/README.md

 ### GIMP file
 I also included the .xcf file from GIMP.
 The different layers as well as the original drawings are stored there.
 You can toggle the different items by switching the different layers on and off.
 Don't forget to switch on the corresponding outline layer, though.
 Otherwise, it will look a bit odd.
 The GIMP file can also be opened in Photoshop.

+## The R Shiny app
+So far, it's an idea.
+Nothing more.
+It should work, somehow.
+I just haven't found out how, yet.
+The general idea: select a coat colour via buttons, toggle highlights or accessories on and off, pick different versions of items (e.g. large or small antlers).

+**03.12.2018 - 21 days until christmas**
+I've managed to change between basic coat colors with radio buttons.
+Unsolved so far: trying to get the outlines of the reindeer on top of the coat.
+See my call for help in [stack overflow](https://stackoverflow.com/questions/53601495/overlaying-images-in-r-shiny)